michael-chiang-dev5/template/README.md

-# TODO

-- add in dotenv with test, dev (prod later)
-- Add in testing
-  - Talk about mocha vs jest for mongoose
-  - use mocks for db
-- proxy to 8080

 # Description

 This is a template project.
 It implements a minimal React frontend with Redux, express backend, postgresql database interface, and OAuth authentication.